afloresep/qligfep/tutorials/1.QligFEP_CDK2/README.md

 ### 2.2 Add the COG coordinates directly in protprep.py:
 `python "$qligfep/protprep.py" -p path_to_protein.pdb -r RADIUS -c COORDINATES -w -P CLUSTER_NAME --noclean`

-The reason we want to use '--noclean' is so files like 'qprep.inp' are displayed.
-This file in particular is going to be used in the next stage by `setup.py` to obtain information about cystein bonds that need to be added.
-During this process you may encounter 'FileNotFoundError: [Errno 2] No such file or directory: 'top_p.pdb'.
-See 'Common Errors' section at the bottom of this file to learn more.
+_The '--noclean' flag serves a specific purpose by retaining files such as 'qprep.inp' for display.
+In subsequent stages, particularly during utilization by 'setup.py', the contents of this file become instrumental in gathering data concerning necessary cysteine bond additions.
+Throughout this process, it's possible to encounter an error marked by 'FileNotFoundError: [Errno 2] No such file or directory: 'top_p.pdb'.'
+For a more comprehensive understanding of this issue, refer to the 'Common Errors messages' section located at the end of this document._

 For this tutorial:

 - `python "$qligfep/protprep.py" -p 1h1s_PrepWiz.pdb -r 22 -c [0.535:26.772:8.819] -w -P CSB`

 After this, you should have three new files in 2.protprep: protPREP.log  protein.pdb  water.pdb.